myhonor16/slush-webnext/README.md

 Then install slush-webnext globally:

-`npm install -g slush-webnext` or clone the repo, move into it, and run `npm link .`
+clone the repo, move into it, and run `npm link .`

 ### Usage